linkedin/shiv/docs/index.rst

 This creates an executable (``~/bin/flake8``) containing all the dependencies specified (``flake8``) that, when invoked, executes the provided console_script (``flake8``)!

-If you were to omit the entry point/console script flag, invoking the resulting executable wwould drop you into an interpreter that is bootstrapped with the dependencies you've specified.
+If you were to omit the entry point/console script flag, invoking the resulting executable would drop you into an interpreter that is bootstrapped with the dependencies you've specified.
 This can be useful for creating a single-artifact executable Python environment: